 The War on Terrorism poses an immediate threat to the economies and cultures of all developed nations, East and West.
 But the rise of the People’s Republic of China looms as a long term challenge to the United State in the twenty-first Century.
-As our Contributing Editor Bill Gertz wrote in his bestseller, The China Threat:
+As our early contributing editor Bill Gertz wrote in his bestseller, The China Threat:

 “For American intelligence agencies, China is a ‘hard target’ – a euphemism betraying our ignorance about the inner workings of the last remaining nuclear-armed communist state.
 Not knowing or understanding the true nature of Chinese communism, China’s government, and its military poses the most serious internal threat to the United States today.”

-Gertz’s book, Breakdown, documents U.S. intelligence failures which contributed to the September 11 tragedy.
-In the aftermath, the United States has privatized certain intelligence functions, and a 2002 CIA report stressed the importance of widening the scope of “open source intelligence” to help cope with a pressing deficit of strategic information.
-In this new “Era of Insecurity,” which is also the age of the Internet and the global economy, strategic intelligence is becoming a line item expense, the cost of doing business.
+In this new “Era of Insecurity,” which is also the age of the Internet and the global economy, strategic intelligence has becoming a line item expense, the cost of doing business.
 Furthermore the foreign policy of the United States can no longer be formulated by scholars, generals or elites working in isolation, as the painful experience of the Vietnam War instructs.
 The support of a well-informed electorate is now required for strategic decisions affecting U.S. national interests.

 For all these reasons, the editors of World Tribune.com are proud to offer Geostrategy-Direct for your consideration.
-Geostrategy-Direct will not waste your time with ‘thumbsucker’ analyses or recycled reports.
+This strategic report will not waste your time with ‘thumbsucker’ analyses or recycled reports offered at a steep price.
 We will not flood you with esoteric information but deliver only those exclusive reports our editors consider most vital to provide you and other busy and productive readers the competitive edge these times require for success.

 Select your Subscription